Meteorology Major Advising - FAQ

 Q: How many hours per week should I expect to study?
 I need to adjust my work hours.

 Be advised that - in our opinion - if you are working more than about 15-20 hours per week, it may be difficult to successfully manage a full-time load (in any major!), even during the first two years.
 Our program is challenging, and for students working a lot of hours, they often simply find the total workload too much.
-Although everybody is different in their ability to manage workloads, we suggest that students give themselves a chance to succeed by making their studies their top priority, and by working the fewest hours possible.
+Although everybody is different in their ability to manage workloads, we suggest that students give themselves a chance to succeed by making their studies their top priority, and by working the fewest number of hours possible.
 Note that many of our Juniors and Seniors work in the department either grading papers, in computing jobs, or working directly with faculty on research projects.
 These jobs are typically flexible and allow students further education and experience.

 Q: Why are there so many Math and Physics classes as prerequisites?